Standard Garage Door Sizes and Measurements

 Another important measurement is for the garage door opener.
 For a regular drawbar opener, you will need at least 2”.
 So, if there is only enough headroom to install the door, you might want to consider using different hardware or reducing the height by building the header down to create some more headroom.

 Although most situations are standard, it’s highly recommended that you have a professional measure your residential garage doors.
-Mister garage door provides competitive pricing in London, Sarnia and surrounding area.
+Mister garage door provides competitive pricing in London, Sarnia, and the surrounding area.